CGCL-codes/XGCN_library/docs/source/user_guide/training_and_evaluation/model_configuration.rst

 DataLoader configuration
 ---------------------------

-In general, we consider two types of dataloader for GNN training:
+In general, we consider two types of dataloaders for GNN training:

 (1) **node-only dataloader:** In each mini-batch, returns the needed node IDs: (source nodes, positive nodes, negative nodes).